 Which Kiama Beach is good for snorkelling?
 Bushrangers Bay Aquatic Reserve at Shellharbour is about 20 minutes north of Kiama and the best spot along the coast.

 Which Kiama Beach is a good choice for some privacy?
-Mystic Beach at Minnamurra is a great choice if you are steady on your feet and don’t mind a bit of a walk to get there.
+Mystic Beach at Minnamurra is a splendid choice if you are steady on your feet and don’t mind a bit of a walk to get there.

 10. Visit one of the nearby villages